sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - The TRE organisation must gather and monitor the information governance requirements needed to fulfil the legal and ethical standards to protect data subjects and deliver valuable research.
+* - You must gather and monitor the information governance requirements needed to fulfil the legal and ethical standards to protect data subjects and deliver valuable research.
   - Requirements will come from a variety of sources including legislation, contractual obligations and ethical standards.
     Requirements must be monitored to ensure the TRE controls continue to match such requirements.
     New types of analysis or sources of data being brought into the scope of the TRE should be monitored to ensure requirements are current.